Pamuditha-Madushan/Task-List-Management-Web-App-Backend/README.md

      - Implemented User Registration Functionality.
      - Registration data will be stored in memory with h2 database.
      - Updated the code for validation to return appropriate error response.
+     - More modularization added to registration api
+     - Use mapstruct for better use.

    b).
 Login API with JWT Auth